top of page

 Do I need to remove snow from solar panels in Michigan?

 The solar energy industry in Michigan is rapidly growing in Flint, Detroit, Grand Rapids, and beyond.
-As electricity prices increase, so will the savings from Michigan solar panels.
+As electricity prices increase, so will the savings from solar panels in Michigan.

-As clean energy use increases, the use of fossil fuels for electricity will taper down, especially the consumption of coal.
-Although Michigan doesn’t offer state-wide solar rebates, there are numerous other solar incentives available, including net metering and the federal solar tax credit.
+As clean energy use increases, the use of fossil fuels for electricity will taper down, especially coal consumption.
+Although Michigan doesn’t offer state-wide solar rebates, numerous other solar incentives are available, including net metering and the federal solar tax credit.

 bottom of page